noobanon/Sylviorus/README.rst

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a support group located at: https://t.me/Sylviorus_support

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the GPL license.